Mittans/strudel_reactor/README.md

   - **Load Song**: Load a song from local storage.
   - **Delete Song**: Remove a song from local storage.
   - **Save Song**: Opens the add song modal if the song doesn’t exist yet.
 - Song selector allows the user to choose a song for saving, loading, or deletion.
 Duplicate names are displayed with a number indicator.
+Before clicking those buttons, you need to find your song in the song selector.

 ---

-### 8. Panels / Toggles
+### 9. Panels / Toggles
 Panels make it easier to navigate and configure your project.
  ![hidden_toggles](src/images/hidden_toggles.png)